Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_tempo_and_snowflake/getting_started_with_tempo_and_snowflake.md

 ### What You’ll Learn
 - How to run Tempo on sample data ([CIC Dataset](https://www.unb.ca/cic/datasets/ids-2017.html))
+- How to check to see if Tempo is accurate in flagging attacks
 - Optional - How to view the output in Splunk

 ### What You’ll Need